Jvheaney/ru-social/README.md

 We needed a massive amount of users right at launch.

 Thus started our campaign to make content that matched the language of our generation, memes.
 We poked fun at other local universities, made memes about the state of our own school, and always made a callback to our app.
-Some of the memes were dumb, some were hilarious; but they managed to work, and we watched our follower count steadily climb.
+Some of the memes were dumb, some were pretty funny; but they managed to work, and we watched our follower count steadily climb.

 <p float="left" align="center">
   <img src="https://user-images.githubusercontent.com/40678238/202980670-3429c3da-95ac-47dd-8858-9179b50c8ea1.png" height=300 />